THE INVEST IN TOMORROW REPORT

 Maine has a child poverty problem.
-Today nearly one in eight Maine children is growing up poor with an average household income of less than $12,000 a year.
+Today nearly one in seven Maine children is growing up poor with an average household income of less than $12,000 a year.
 One out of every five kids is food insecure, living in families that worry whether they will have enough to eat.
 Some Mainers are more likely to be impacted by poverty, including rural Mainers, female-headed single-parent households, and children of color.

 Child poverty has serious, long-term consequences for children and communities.
 Children who grow up in poverty are less likely to succeed in school, less likely to graduate high school, and more likely to be out of the workforce as adults.
 The experience of childhood poverty has profound long-term effects on health, earnings, and even mortality.

 We all have a stake in addressing child poverty.
 Poverty challenges our schools, our health care system, our communities, our workforce, and our economy.
 Invest in Tomorrow envisions a world in which families can meet their basic needs to thrive and find gainful, sustainable employment, lifting their families out of poverty and setting us all on a better path.
 To that end, we have identified promising policy solutions that could increase the likelihood that every Maine child gets what they need to have a fair shot at a bright future.